-Dr. Kouassi Yeboua is currently senior Research Consultant with the African Futures and Innovation Programme (AFI) in Pretoria.
-He formely served as a Senior Researcher with AFI, where he led key ISS studies on the long-term development prospects of the Democratic Republic of Congo, the Horn of Africa, Nigeria, Malawi, and Mozambique.
-His research interests include development economics, macroeconomics, gender, and economic modeling.
-Dr. Yeboua holds a PhD in Economics.
+Dr Kouassi Yeboua previously worked as a Senior Researcher at AFI, where he led significant ISS studies on the long-term development prospects of the Democratic Republic of Congo, the Horn of Africa, Nigeria, Malawi, and Mozambique.
+His research focuses on development economics, macroeconomics, gender, and economic modeling.
+He holds a PhD in Economics.